 With all of that said, some players are intent on trying new things, and if you must play Canal 21 blackjack at some point or another, a basic strategy chart has been devised.
-Once again The Wizard of Odds has done yeoman’s work in creating an accurate, usable basic strategy chart for such an obscure blackjack variant.

 Note that even with a number of additions to the payout structure, Canal 21 blackjack still follows the same overall gameplay pattern of Panamanian blackjack, so the actual strategy chart can be used for both ordinary “21” and Canal 21 blackjack on your next visit to Panama.